islomar/terraform-poc/terraform-from-beginner-to-master/from-beginner-to-master.md

 - Page 12:
   - typo `lets` instead of `let's`
   - List of actions instead of a block of text with mixed commands and text in it.
-- Page 33: the text for the "Chapter 10" does not have the right font size and style.
+- Page 33: the text for the "Chapter 10 - Variables" does not have the right font size and style.
+- Page 68: typo `sovle` instead of `solve`
+- Page 68: better structure the reasons for existing of the state file as a list.
+- Remote state
+    - What about encryption? (passwords)
+    - People would need the AWS credentials locally.
-- Examples are GREAT.
+- Examples in GitHub are GREAT.
+- It goes beyond the obvious, e.g. explaining why TF needs the state file.